 Plasmacytic-Lymphocytic Stomatitis (LPGS): This is a severe form of gingivitis-causing extreme pain.
 The cause is still unknown.
 It appears to be a hyperactive immune response.
 Feline calicivirus, FIV, and FeLV have all been implicated.

-This depends on how far advanced the gingivitis is.
-Early cases of gingivitis which haven’t progressed far may possibly be treated at home with regular dental cleaning.
+Treatment depends on how far advanced the gingivitis is.
+It may be possible to treat early gingivitis at home with regular dental cleaning.

 Cats are expert at masking discomfort and pain and many pet owners may not notice that their cat has a problem.
 This is another important reason why regular, annual check-ups with the veterinarian are so important.
 Even if you believe your cat is in good health, a thorough physical may uncover a problem in the early stages.
-If addressed immediately, gingivitis is reversible, if it is left to progress to periodontal disease, the damage is irreversible.
+Gingivitis is reversible if if the necessary treatment is provided.
+Gingivitis is reversible if the cat receives prompt treatment.
+If it is left to progress to periodontal disease, the damage is irreversible.

 Regular descaling by your veterinarian.